fitthejob/cx-demo/README.md

 The repo models a modular Connect platform with:

-- account bootstrap and backend design
+- Account bootstrap and backend design
-- environment-aware deployment control
+- Environment-aware deployment control
-- capability-pack driven module selection
+- Capability-pack driven module selection
-- dependency-aware rollout sequencing
+- Dependency-aware rollout sequencing
 - GitHub OIDC based CI/CD
-- drift detection and operator-facing runbooks
+- Drift detection and operator-facing runbooks

 The focus is on how to make a Connect implementation operable, governable, and extensible across environments, especially when real-world constraints such as quota blockers, staged cutovers, optional telephony layers, and safe rollback paths are in play.